connect-naveensrikanth/recoverytime/README.md

 # queries
 **It's a metric used to measure the number of requests a system receives and processes per second.**

-**OPTIMIZING READ PERFORMANCE IN DISTRIBUTED KEY-VALUE STORES USING SERIALIZABLE CONSISTENCY**
+**REDUCING LEADER RECOVERY TIME IN DISTRIBUTED ARCHITECTURES USING ZOOKEEPER ATOMIC BROADCAST**
 * Author:
 * Published In :
 * Publication Date: